Final Fantasy (video game): Versions and re-releases

 Final Fantasy has been remade several times for different platforms and has frequently been packaged with Final Fantasy II in various collections.
-While all of these remakes retain the same basic story and battle mechanics, various changes have been made in different areas, including graphics, sound, and specific game elements.
+While all of these remakes retain the same story and battle mechanics, various changes have been made in different areas, including graphics, sound, and specific game elements.

-Final Fantasy was first re-released for the MSX2 system and was published by Microcabin in Japan in June 1989.
+Final Fantasy was first re-released for the MSX2 system and was published by Microcabin in Japan in December 1989.
 It had access to almost three times as much storage space as the Famicom version but suffered from problems not present in Nintendo's cartridge media, including noticeable loading times.
 There were also minor graphical upgrades, improved music tracks, and sound effects.

 In 1994, Final Fantasy I・II, a compilation of Final Fantasy and Final Fantasy II, was launched for the Famicom.
 This version was only released in Japan and had very few graphical updates.

 The WonderSwan Color remake was released in Japan on December 9, 2000, and featured many new graphical changes.
 The 8-bit graphics of the original Famicom game were updated, battle scenes incorporated full background images, and character and enemy sprites were redrawn to look more like the ones from the Super Famicom Final Fantasy games.

 In Japan, Final Fantasy and Final Fantasy II were re-released both separately and as a combined game for the PlayStation.
 The collection was released in Japan in 2002 as Final Fantasy I & II Premium Package and in Europe and North America in 2003 as Final Fantasy Origins.
 This version was similar to the WonderSwan Color remake and featured several changes such as more detailed graphics, a remixed soundtrack, added full motion video sequences, art galleries of Yoshitaka Amano's illustrations, and a memo save function.
 The port was re-released as part of the Final Fantasy 25th Anniversary Ultimate Box package in December 2012.

-Final Fantasy I & II: Dawn of Souls is, like Final Fantasy Origins, a remake of the first two games in the series and was released for the Game Boy Advance in 2004.
+Final Fantasy I & II: Dawn of Souls is, like Final Fantasy Origins, a port of the first two games in the series and was released for the Game Boy Advance in 2004.
 The Dawn of Souls version incorporates various new elements, including four additional dungeons, an updated bestiary, and a few minor changes.

 Square Enix released a version of Final Fantasy for two Japanese mobile phone networks in 2004; a version for NTT DoCoMo FOMA 900i series was launched in March under the title Final Fantasy i and a subsequent release for CDMA 1X WIN-compatible phones was launched in August.
 Another version was released for SoftBank Yahoo!
 Keitai phones on July 3, 2006.
 The games have more refined graphics compared to the original 8-bit game, but not as advanced as many of the later console and handheld ports.